December 20, 2024

 People who say The Bear is not funny are probably expecting goofy foolery and impulsive actions, but this isn’t the Grown Ups franchise.
 If we wanted jokes about men dressed as women, we wouldn’t be watching The Bear in the first place.
 The Bear offers complex humor with occasional banter like Neil and Theo’s childish behavior, for example when they visit Claire at the hospital and mention Carmy being in love with her and then she asks Theo if he accidentally got in an Operating Room and him confirming it.
 Yet if we had Neil and Theo’s dynamic constantly as the only source of comedy, we’d get tired of it.

-The Bear masters comedic subtlety, for example, when Carmy tells Neil to serve the soup to the diner guests and he only pours the water in front of them and then takes it back to the kitchen.
+The Bear masters comedic subtlety, for example, when Carmy tells Neil to serve the soup to the dinner guests and he only pours the water in front of them and then takes it back to the kitchen.
 This is humor at its best because it is irreverent.
 Overall, The Bear’s humor is always relating to complicated feelings just as the best jokes of contemporary comedy are.
 Although they are getting very repetitive and mechanical, nowadays jokes about colonialism are greatly appreciated by audiences because they are linked to a bigger problem.
 To be honest, people who continue to expect foolish humor instead of well-thought jokes are missing out on the wits of analyzing problems on a deeper level.
 Sometimes problems become too difficult to comprehend and humor performs a life-saving approach as it increases the possibility of understanding the issue and overcoming it.
 For example, Theo and Neil’s discussion before seeing Claire at the hospital:

 Theo: Are we going to heaven?”